You can buy medicines from other EU or EEA countries either with a separate paper prescription or with an electronic prescription.

 - A pharmacy may refuse to fill a prescription issued in another country if there is doubt of the authenticity or validity of the prescription.

 The authorities of EU countries can exchange information on the rights of health care professionals to prescribe medication if the authenticity of a prescription is in doubt, for example.
 If a pharmacy doubts the authenticity of a prescription issued in another EU country, it may request a contact point for cross-border health care to determine the right of the person who issued the prescription to prescribe medication.
+This might take a few days because the system is not real-time.

 Prices of medication abroad